Buy the Best Firearms for Less – HK Clones

 BPP23EK vs. HK21 Comparison

 What’s the big difference between the BPP23E and HK23E?
-A completed HK23E costs as little as $6000, the BPP23E is a little more than half that price.
+The BPP23E is a little more than half that price.
 That’s savings to smile about when you fire an entire belt of ammo down at the range.

 BPP94 vs. MP5 SMG